 If you swear off alcohol and then go out with your friends the first weekend in January, you might feel torn: Stay with your goal or break it?
 Do what you love or do what you feel is necessary to succeed?

 Those are not questions you want to be faced with.
 At least, not initially.
 Instead, you want to create a different construct.
-Start with simpler tasks you can master.
+Start with simpler, short-term goals you can master.
 For example:

 - I will eat vegetables twice per day.

 - I will sleep at least seven hours per night.